Should We Be Concerned About Drugs in the Water Supply?

 Will filters remove pharmaceuticals?

-Most filters have not yet been tested to determine if and to what extent drugs will be removed.
-We also know that people don’t like to hear it, but test results can be misleading.
+We know that people don’t like to hear it, but test results can be misleading.
 Tests are naturally enough done with new filters and new filter media.
 The tests normally often don’t indicate how long that level of filtration will last when the filters are put to work over time.

 But the answer is yes.
 The filters we sell include FOAM ADVANTAGE kdf, which very effectively filters chemically-based contaminants, and granulated coconut carbon, which is particularly effective at filtering organic contaminants, which includes hormones.